Do I have a right to claim compensation?

-Anyone who has worked night shifts can tell you how physically and mentally demanding they can be.
-But they can also be dangerous.
-Research suggests that people on night shifts are three times more likely to be injured in an accident at work than their colleagues on daytime shifts.
+Night shifts are both physically and mentally demanding, but they can also be dangerous.
+Research suggests that people on night shifts are three times more likely to be injured in an accident at work than their day shift colleagues.
 The research also indicates that night shift workers are twice as likely to have a road traffic accident on their way home from work.

 Claiming compensation for a personal injury at work requires specialist legal representation.
 It is important that you are being advised by expert solicitors who are experienced in this area of law.
 Truth Legal’s friendly team of solicitors and Legal Executives have the knowledge and skill required to handle these often-complicated cases, and can secure you the right amount of compensation.